How to Fix Error "Outlook.pst has reached its maximum size”?

 • Outlook 2019: HKEY_CURRENT_USER\Software\Policies\Microsoft\Office\16.0\Outlook\PST

-• Navigate to the registry entry by following the above path and then click PST.
+• Navigate to the registry entry by following the path (mentioned above), depending on your Outlook version and then click PST.

 • If MaxFileSize, WarnFileSize, MaxLargeFileSize and WarnLargeFileSize registry entries are not present, create them.
 For this, right-click on the empty space and choose the DWORD (32-bit) value.